-Conventional science has taught women for years that they are born with all of the eggs they will ever have.
-The theory has been that women are born with one to two million immature eggs at birth, and will slowly begin losing them over the course of their lifetimes.
+Conventional science has taught us for years that women are born with all of the eggs they will ever have.
+The theory has been that a woman is born with one to two million immature eggs at birth, and will slowly begin losing them over the course of her lifetime.

-Despite all of this traditional wisdom, new studies are beginning to suggest that a woman may, in fact, be able to produce new eggs in her lifetime.
+New studies are beginning to suggest that a woman may, in fact, be able to produce new eggs in her lifetime.
 The theory is based around the existence of stem cells found within the ovaries.
 This theory stems from a finding back in 2004, when researchers encountered germ cells called oogonial stem cells in the ovaries of female mice.
-Then, later in 2012, a study conducted by scientists from Massachusetts General Hospital and the University of Edinburgh and published in PLoS Genetics, found the same stem cells inside of a human female’s ovaries.
+In 2012, a study conducted by scientists from Massachusetts General Hospital and the University of Edinburgh and published in PLOS Genetics found the same stem cells inside of a human female’s ovaries.

-These cells are capable of dividing and generating new oocytes, which become new eggs.
+These cells are capable of dividing and generating new oocytes which then become new eggs.
 Advanced medical tools allow scientists to see how many times a cell has divided over its lifetime, and if conventional science stands true, all human eggs would have the same number of divisions, as all eggs should be present at birth.
-However, scientists have found that some of these cells have many more divisions, suggesting that new eggs were forming over the women’s lifetimes.
+However, scientists have found that some of these cells have many more divisions which suggests that new eggs were forming over a woman’s lifetime.

 While the research is still in its infancy and has only been conducted on mice at this point, it suggests that fertility and egg development may continue long after birth.

 To learn more about becoming an egg donor with Growing Generations click here.